akshay117/personal-learning-journey/Hibernate/SpringDataJPA.md

 ## JPA

 Jakarta persistance Api- Standard specification to manage object relation mapping to relational database.
-Provides platform to work with objects instead of using
+Provides platform to work with objects instead of using sql statements

 ## Hibernate